Will the Leader of the House please give us the forthcoming business?

 I would like to commend the Football League clubs to which my hon.
 Friend refers, which have shown that they can manage the return of fans to watch live sport in a safe and effective fashion.
 The Government know that the decision not to reopen stadiums to spectators on 1 October will have major consequences for sports and clubs across the country that relied on those grounds for income.
 That is why the Government are working urgently with clubs and their representatives to ensure that as many as possible are not adversely affected by that.
 I would add that the football authorities are giving a lot of support to smaller football clubs.
 Nine football clubs in my constituency have benefited, and the Government are certainly grateful for the support that football is finding for itself.

 Last month, Nationwide Building Society announced that it was closing its branch in Little Sutton.
 Since then a number of elderly vulnerable residents have contacted me, alarmed about the closure of their local branch.
 It seems that, even on Nationwide’s own figures, there has only been a 1% decline in visits to the branch, which, in the current context, is remarkable, and a flimsy basis on which to close the branch.
-Nationwide says there has been no consultation; it have already made a decision.
+Nationwide says there has been no consultation; it had already made a decision.
 May we have a debate, please, on what more can be done to ensure that there is greater accountability from large organisations like that to the communities that they are supposed to serve?

 First, I commend the hon.
 Gentleman for bringing that matter to the attention of the House, because I think it does put pressure on large companies when these things are raised in the House.
 I understand the dissatisfaction when banks close their branches, but decisions on opening and closing branches are taken by the management team of each bank on a commercial basis, and it would be wrong for the Government to intervene in those decisions.
-But since May 2017 the major high street banks have been signed up to the access to banking standard, which commits them to work with customers and communities to minimise the impact of branch closures.
+But since May 2017 the major high street banks have been signed up to the access to banking standard, which commits them to working with customers and communities to minimise the impact of branch closures.
 If Nationwide is not following that, I would encourage the hon.
 Gentleman to ask for an Adjournment debate to raise the matter and keep up the pressure.

 My right hon.
 Friend will be aware that I have argued strongly for the aviation industry to get Government support in order to get going again.
 I will continue to do that, but I am particularly concerned about one of the consequences of the collapse of aviation and of tourism.
-In many parts of the developing world, we are seeing a resurgence in poaching and in the illegal wildlife trade, and real pressure on conservation projects in a way that I think will have a lasting impact on endangered species and on local resources.
+In many parts of the developing world, we are seeing a resurgence of poaching and the illegal wildlife trade, and real pressure on conservation projects in a way that I think will have a lasting impact on endangered species and on local resources.
 Will my right hon.
 Friend ask the Foreign Secretary, as we head into COP—the Conference of the Parties—year, in which there will be many other major environmental events, to look at what else this country can do through its aid budgets to support conservation in the developing world, lessen the threat to endangered species, and ensure that we are doing the right thing?

 My right hon.
 Friend is right that this crisis has thrown up many problems that continue to develop.
 I reassure him that Her Majesty’s Government are at the forefront of international efforts to protect endangered animals and plants from poaching and illegal trade.
-In 2018, the UK convened the largest ever global illegal wildlife trade conference, at which 65 countries signed up to the London declaration, committing them to take urgent, co-ordinated action against illegal wildlife trade.
+In 2018, the UK convened the largest ever global illegal wildlife trade conference, at which 65 countries signed up to the London declaration, committing them to taking urgent, co-ordinated action against illegal wildlife trade.
 I will certainly pass on his message to my right hon.
 Friend the Foreign Secretary.

 May I ask the Leader of the House for a debate to review the progress and work of HS2 and its phased priorities?
 Clearly, the pandemic has led to a restructuring of the economy, a new normal, a change in working practice and so on.
 Also, some of the practices of HS2, such as the diversion of the A425, which was announced just a couple of days ago and which will take place in three weeks, are having a massive impact on our local economy.
 There are also the working practices of the National Eviction Team.